-Hello, Friends!
-Ralph finished up his sibling Christmas gifts this weekend.
-He created great-looking bleached out tees, each one unique and representing something he thought each individual sibling would love.
+Our son Ralph created great-looking bleached out tees for his siblings — each one unique and representing something he thought each individual sibling would love.
 They turned out super cool.
 And I’ve got the images and techniques ready to share.
 Find the full DIY below.

 This one’s for Maude.
 In case you’re wondering, orange Camp Halfblood t-shirts are a major part of the Percy Jackson book series. : ) Ralph made a second one for Maude’s best friend.
 Maude is going to go nuts over these.